Cignoraptor-ita/cignotrack/README.md

 Cignotrack have this features:

 - Read whois database
-- Extract and analyze the medatada of documents and images
+- Extract and analyze the metadata of documents and images
 - Extract emails and words of interest about the organization
 - Social media tracking.